OoEthanoO/To-Do-List/README.md

 - **Add Tasks:** Easily add new tasks to your list.
 - **Edit Tasks:** Update task names and mark them as complete.
 - **Delete Tasks:** Remove tasks that are no longer needed.
+- **Add Priorities:** Add different levels of priorities to your tasks

 ## Technologies Used